Step 1 - What you need to do now

 This CAYLUS discussion paper outlines the potential for and implications of implementing similar laws in other states.

 Opal Low Aromatic Fuel (LAF) has been in use in Central Australia Since 2006.
 It has proven a very effective tool and had been linked to a significant reduction in prevalence of sniffing.
-This LAF Factsheet provides some good information about it's use, and dispels myths.
+This Opal Fuel Factsheet provides some good information about it's use, and dispels myths.